BioTIME database manager

 I’m a marine ecologist particularly interested in dissecting the role of ecosystem engineers in ecosystem dynamics.

-The aim of my PhD project is to assess the capacity of corals, as bioengineers, to modify environmental states (such as temperature, light and flows) and evaluate how this can affect natural selection on them and other organisms, in accordance with the Niche Construction Theory (NCT).
-I will perform transplantation experiments to study coral adaptive phenotypic plasticity, with a particular focus on morphological traits, in order to investigate its role in niche construction patterns.
-Long-term observations of coral reefs in Lizard Island (Australia) will provide insights on the relationships among coral fitness, biodiversity and environmental niches in natural reef systems.
-The project involves collaborations with leading coral reef and marine robotic researchers, namely Dr Joshua Madin (Macquaire University), Dr Mia Hoogenboom (James Cook University), Prof. Stefan Williams (University of Sydney) and Dr Oscar Pizarro (University of Sydney).
+I joined the lab in 2016 for my PhD, where I explored patterns of ecological niche construction in coral reef ecosystems.
+My aim was to assess the capacity of corals, as bioengineers, to modify environmental states (such as temperature, light and flows) and evaluate how this can affect their fitness, in accordance with Niche Construction Theory.
+I performed coral transplant experiments to study coral phenotypic plasticity, with a particular focus on morphological traits, in order to investigate its role in niche construction patterns.
+As a Ian Potter Doctoral Fellow at Lizard Island I used long-term observations of coral reefs in Lizard Island (Australia) to study the relationships across coral recruitment, biodiversity and environmental niches in natural reef systems.

 In March 2020, I started working for BioTIME, the biodiversity time-series database hosted at the University of St Andrews.
 My duties include dataset mining and curation and database routine maintenance.
 I also follow the development of StoryTIME, a collection of stories from scientists in the field.
 So if you have a time-series or stories from the field, just let me know!